2006–2008 Bangladesh political crisis

 The 2006–2008 Bangladeshi political crisis began as a caretaker government (CTG) assumed power at the end of October 2006 following the end of the Bangladesh Nationalist Party administration.
 The BNP government increased the chief justice's retirement age in an unconstitutional way to bias the appointment of the head of the caretaker government.
 CTG manages the government during the interim 90-day period and parliamentary elections.
-Political conflict began with the alleged appointment of a Chief Adviser, a role which devolved to the President, Dr. Iajuddin Ahmed.
+Political conflict began with the alleged appointment of a chief adviser, a role that devolved to the president, Iajuddin Ahmed.
 The interim period was marked from the beginning by violent protests initiated by the Awami League named Logi Boitha Andolan (Boat-hook and Oar Movement), with 40 people killed and hundreds injured in the first month.
 The Bangladesh Nationalist Party had its own complaints about the process and the opposition.

 After extensive negotiations as the CTG tried to bring all the political parties to the table and had an agreement for a scheduled election, on 3 January 2007, the Awami League said that it and the other parties of its Grand Alliance would boycott the general election to be held on 22 January 2007.
 They complained about the lack of an accurate voters list.
 More widespread violence and political rioting followed.

-The "bitter rivalry" between the Awami League and BNP has affected the nation for the last two decades, Although their political positions are not so far apart.
-The parties are led by women who represent assassinated leaders: Sheikh Hasina, the eldest daughter of Sheikh Mujibur Rahman, since 1981 has been head of the Awami League.
-Khaleda Zia, the head of the BNP, is the widow of the late president Ziaur Rahman, who as president founded the party in 1978.
+The "bitter rivalry" between the Awami League and BNP has affected the nation for the last two decades, although their political positions are not so far apart.
+The parties are led by women who represent assassinated leaders.
+Sheikh Hasina, the eldest daughter of Sheikh Mujibur Rahman, has been head of the Awami League since 1981.
+Khaleda Zia, the head of the BNP, is the widow of the late president Ziaur Rahman, who, as president, founded the party in 1978.